Rodent control in Harlem: what to know

 Signs you need rodent control

-- Scratching or scurrying noises in walls or ceilings, especially at night
+- Scratching in walls or ceilings, especially in units above or near ground-floor retail

 How we treat rodent control in Harlem